What is Cystic Fibrosis

-If you’re reading this for the first time, or if your child has just been diagnosed with cystic fibrosis (CF), it’s important to know that care for CF has improved greatly in recent years.
-There are now exciting new medicines that treat the underlying cause of the condition, not just the symptoms.
+If this is your first time reading this, it’s important to know the care, treatment and outlook has improved significantly in recent years.
 CF centres have also improved — many thanks to funding and advocacy from Cystic Fibrosis Ireland (CFI) — and there are strong support networks for people living with CF and their parents and families.

 You are not alone on this journey.
-Your child will be cared for by a multi-disciplinary team at your CF centre, including doctors, nurses, and other specialists who understand CF and are there to support your whole family.
+You will be cared for and supported by a team of doctors, nurses, and specialists who understand CF and are there to help both your child and your whole family.

 CF is a multi-organ disease that primarily affects the lungs and digestive system.
 A defective gene and its protein product cause the body to produce unusually thick, sticky mucus that: